richardtml/dstools-ar/README.md

 snakemake
 ```

-Check `Snakefile` for the available steps.
+Check `snakefile` for the available steps.
 There is also a `stats.py` script to plot statistics for the dataset.